Abdul-RahmanM/Author-Identification-Using-Natural-Language-Processing/README.md

 ## What it is?
 This project uses NLP models to identify the person who most likely said a sentence.
 The functioning prototype uses data from my discord friends.

+## How was it made?
+For the demo below, I webscraped data from a discord group chat with friends and trained an NLP model to try to identify who said what!

 ## Test it out here!
 [DiscordNLP Website](http://armohammed.tech/discord-project-nlp/)

 ## Usage
 1. Create a `sample.json` file from text data from users and format it like `example.json`.